thras/TechnicalDeptApp/README.md

 ## Back-end

+### Database
+I used SQLite, is the default database that Djago use.

 ### The models
 **CustomUser** I use an abstract user model of Django to add new custom fields and I do this for two reasons.
 First because we can't do it later (after the first migration).
 Second at this project is for permissions and for future updates/upgrates.